Skip to content

 Using pd.DataFrame() to create a DataFrame from a list of tuples

-Here, from the above image, you can see that each tuple of the list represents the individual rows of the data frame.
+Here, from the image above, you can see that each tuple in the list represents an individual row of the data frame.

-While creating a data frame, we pass the “columns” argument that will create columns in the final DataFrame.
+When creating a data frame, we pass the “columns” argument, which creates the columns in the final DataFrame.

 Method 2: Using from_records()